EnriqueEP81/starwars-app/README.md

 ```bash
 docker-compose up --build
 ```
-The app will be available at http://localhost:6969.
+The app will be available on port 6969 (http://localhost:6969) , as configured in docker-compose.yml

 ### Run with Kubernetes
 You can also deploy the application on a local Kubernetes cluster using Minikube.